Supplement to Moral Skepticism

 The next clarification concerns the phrase “be moral”.
 The question “Why be moral?” might seem to ask, “Why should I be a moral person?”
 This should be distinguished from the question, “Why should I do moral acts?”, if there can be isolated cases where I have no reason not to do a particular immoral act (such as hurting this friend or cheating on this exam) while I still have reason not to want a wider tendency to do immoral acts (such as hurting and cheating regularly).
 Only such wider tendencies or character traits make someone immoral as a person, but it seems harder to imagine how there could be no reason to avoid such widespread tendencies.
 If immoral tendencies always directly or indirectly hurt other people, and if some reasons are facts about interests of other people, then there will always be reason not to be an immoral person.
 Even if reasons are restricted to self-interest, widespread tendencies to immorality might always be dangerous to the agent's self-interest, and then, again, there will always be reason not to be an immoral person.
 Practical moral skeptics might try to describe cases where a widespread tendency to immorality is in one's self-interest, but critics will respond by calling such cases unrealistic.
 Whether or not a realistic example can be found, the focus on immoral people or character traits at least makes it easier to argue that real agents always have some reason to be moral people.

 The other question, “Why should I do moral acts?”, can still be interpreted in different ways, including “Why should I do acts that are morally good?” or “Why should I do acts that are morally required?”
 These questions are distinct if some acts, such as giving to a particular charity, are morally good but not morally required.
 If I have no reason to do such an act, then I do not always have a reason to do what is morally good, but I still might always have a reason to do what is morally required.
-For simplicity, the rest of this entry will focus on practical moral skepticism about what is morally required.
+For simplicity, the rest of this supplement will focus on practical moral skepticism about what is morally required.

 What such practical moral skeptics deny is that I always have reason to do what is morally required.
 In other words, they deny that I always have reason not to do what is morally wrong.
 These claims are equivalent because it is morally wrong not to do what is morally required.
 Practical moral skeptics do not deny that there is sometimes reason not do what is morally wrong.
 After all, some wrongdoers are caught and punished.
 However, practical moral skeptics can still deny that there is always reason to do what is morally required or to avoid what is morally wrong.